auth-global/self-documenting-cryptography/design-documents/self-documenting-argon2-notes.md

 3. Add an `info` parameter to the context structure.

+    *   consider removing the output parameter from the context structure, as it conflicts with const-correctness

 4. If the `info` parameter is non-empty, encode it onto the end of argon2's initial call to blake2b as a length-prefixed parameter.

-5. If the `info` parameter is non-empty, encode 64 bytes of it at a time onto the calls to blake2b that generate the first two blocks.
+    *   To achieve clear differentiation, maybe consider setting blake2b's salt or personalization argument to `argon36`.
+Maybe reconsider a deeper redesign of the initial parameter block.

-    *   With blake2b, there seems to be some benefit to cyclically extending the tag to cover an entire block, whereas the benefit of doing this with SHA256 seems more suspect.
+    *   With blake2b, there seems to be some benefit to cyclically extending a tag to cover an entire block, whereas the benefit of repeating a plaintext tag within a single SHA256 block seems more suspect.

+    *   What if we only encoded it on the end of the variable-length hash function?
+Maybe.

+5. If the `info` parameter is non-empty, encode 64 bytes of it at a time into the variable-length hash function that uses blake2b to generate the first two blocks.

-    *   This does leave open the question of whether or not the cyclic extension should persist across blocks, or if you just start over at the beginning on the block after the cyclic extension is used.
+    *   Should the cyclic extension be carried over across blocks, or should you just start over at the beginning of the tag on the next block after the cyclic extension is used?

+        It shouldn't really matter that much one way or the other, but we do have to commit to a single choice.
+The former is a little more elegant and doesn't favor one part of the personalization tag over another.
+The latter should be a little bit simpler to implement in a particularly efficient and performant way, especially with respect to memory-alignment issues.
+I'm leaning towards the latter choice.

+    *   Also, the very first call to blake2b in this case has a message length of 68 bytes instead of the usual 64 bytes.
+Do we cut four bytes off the first block of the personalization tag, repeat the entire personalization tag, or do something else?

+    *   Since argon2's variable-length hash function is also used to generate the final output, it would probably be a good idea to include the entire personalization tag in the first call that it makes to blake2b.
+This choice also implies that it wouldn't be strictly necessary to include the personalization tag in the initial parameter call to blake2b.

 6. Modify the compression function to mix the `info` tag in the key-stretching phase.

-    *   How should the `info` tag be broken into blocks for the round function?
+    *   It could be very useful to take the time to write commentary on `blamka-round*.h`

+    *   Disable all vectorized implementations for now.

+    *   Cyclically extend the `info` tag so that its length is a multiple of 16 bytes

+    *   break up into blocks, then cycle those blocks.

     *   How should these blocks be distributed across applications to the round function?

     *   How should the round function break apart it's inputs for distribution to the mixing function?
+(It shouldn't break anything apart, but repeat the same 16 bytes everywhere.)

     *   How should these blocks be distributed across applications to the mixing function?
+        (Again, repeat the same 16 bytes everywhere)

 7. Extend the test suite to cover the `info` parameter.

+# Production Ready TODO:

+1. Develop a test plan for all vectorized implementations

+2. Update each vectorized implementation

+3. Add new vectorized implementations, especially for ARM (Raspberry Pi, Phones)

+    *   This could be useful, but also not a priority until we are seriously contemplating running argon2 on client devices, or have a project intended to be deployed on a Raspberry Pi server.